 5 Examples That Show How to Write Headlines Readers Can't Ignore

 I decided to stop scrolling like a zombie and pay attention to the headlines I found.
-Then to practice my headline-writing muscles, I took a closer look at some posts, rewriting their headlines for clarity and curiosity.
+To practice, I rewrote some headlines for clarity and curiosity.
 I wanted to follow a top Medium writer’s formula for engaging headlines.

-Here are 5 headlines I found and my own version of them:
+Here are 5 headlines I found, plus my versions:

 1. “Rethinking the Value of Doing Nothing”